Linear Model and Extensions: Sample regression quantiles

 \subsection{Asymptotic inference}

 Similar to the sample quantiles, the regression quantiles are also consistent for the population regression quantiles and asymptotically Normal.
-So we can conduct asymptotic inference based on the results in the following theorem \citep{angrist2006quantile}.
+So we can conduct asymptotic inference based on Theorem \ref{thm::regression-quantiles-asymptotics} below, which is due to \citet{angrist2006quantile}.

 \begin{theorem} Assume $(y_{i},x_{i})_{i=1}^{n}\iidsim(y,x)$.
 Under some regularity conditions, we have

 in distribution, where